RDS Performance Insights will end support on November 30, 2025!? But free users don't need to worry.

 ---|---|

-For example, if you were using an Advanced cluster with a total of 16 vCPUs, your monthly bill would be $144.
+For example, if you were using a cluster of Advanced Provisioned Instances with a total of 16 vCPUs, your monthly bill would be $144.

 So, will this affect me since I was using the free version of Performance Insights?